nomomon/nomomon.github.io/src/posts/2022-09-02-what-does-mathematics-say-about-working-at-a-delivery-company.md

   - "delivery"
 ---

-Last year one of my friends worked in a delivery company.
-Their job was to deliver groceries to customers.
+Last year my friend worked at a delivery company.
+Their job was to deliver groceries to customers on a bicycle.
 In their company, the wage was based on the amount of orders per hour they delivered.
 For example:

 - X euros for 4 orders per hour
 - Y euros for 6 orders per hour